opengisch/pum/docs/docs/advanced.md

 A method `run_hook` must be defined, using a `psycopg.Connection` as argument.
 It can have extra arguments that will be the parameters.
-It should not commit the transaction or rollback in case of a future error would fail.
+It should not commit the transaction or rollback would fail in case of a later error.
+You can use `pum.utils.execute_sql` to execute the SQL code without committing.

 The configuration is then: